Montreal Grand Prix 2024 Race Schedule & Info

 Once you’re on Ile Notre Dame, there are 3 access point to get to the track: The Gates at the Concorde Bridge, the gates at the Cosmos Bridge and the gates at the Montreal Casino.

-For 2017, there are four other race series taking place over the weekend:
+For 2020, there are three other race series taking place over the weekend:

-Porsche GT3 Cup Challenge: are Porsche 911 GT3 and the recently released Porsche Cayman GT4 Clubsport
+IMSA GT3 Cup Challenge by Yokohama: Porsche 911 GT3 and the recently released Porsche Cayman GT4 Clubsport

-Ferrari Challenge: production Ferraris driven by their owners
+Ferrari Challenge Trofeo Pirelli: production Ferraris driven by their owners

 Why not get the most out of your race day and arrive as early as possible?
 The Ferrari Cup, Porsche Cup, and Touring Car races take place the morning of, so get there by 8 A.M. for a full-day of high-speed fun.

 Seating in the grandstand is reserved, so you won’t have to worry about rushing in to get a decent spot, but that also means you’ll want to buy your tickets soon to get the best seats!